xiaoyeli/superlu_dist/README.md

 SuperLU_DIST/EXAMPLE/  example programs
-SuperLU_DIST/INSTALL/  test machine dependent parameters SuperLU_DIST/SRC/      C source code, to be compiled into libsuperlu_dist.a SuperLU_DIST/TEST/     testing code
+SuperLU_DIST/INSTALL/  test machine dependent parameters SuperLU_DIST/SRC/      C source code, to be compiled into libsuperlu_dist.a
-SuperLU_DIST/lib/      contains library archive libsuperlu_dist.a
+	               (single/, double/, complex16/ hold the precision-specific
+	               routines; cuda/ and hip/ hold the GPU kernels;
+	               CplusplusFactor/ holds the C++ GPU batched
+	               factorization/solve code; prec-independent/ holds the
-SuperLU_DIST/Makefile  top-level Makefile that does installation and testing SuperLU_DIST/make.inc  compiler, compiler flags, library definitions and C
-	               preprocessor definitions, included in all Makefiles.
+	               routines shared across all precisions) SuperLU_DIST/TEST/     testing code SuperLU_DIST/PYTHON/   Python interface (mpi4py-based), see PYTHON/README SuperLU_DIST/Makefile  top-level Makefile that does installation and testing SuperLU_DIST/make.inc  compiler, compiler flags, library definitions and C preprocessor definitions, included in all Makefiles.
 	               (You may need to edit it to suit your system before compiling the whole package.)
 SuperLU_DIST/MAKE_INC/ sample machine-specific make.inc files
+SuperLU_DIST/cmake/    CMake find-modules used by the CMake build
 ```

 # Installation

 There are two ways to install the package.
 The first method is to use
-CMake automatic build system.
+the CMake automatic build system.
 The other method requires users to
+manually edit a makefile include file and invoke `make` directly.
 The procedures are described below.

 ## Installation option 1: Using CMake build system.